 core16 are now two distinct packages.

-core16 is currently under development.
+core16 development has been dropped.
 With no current stable release, its beta and candidate releases are classed as experimental.
 As with

 core18 (and distinct from